Xilinx/ml-suite/apps/yolo/README.md

 The algorithm was published by Redmon et al. in 2016 via the following publications:
 [YOLOv1](https://arxiv.org/abs/1506.02640),
 [YOLOv2](https://arxiv.org/abs/1612.08242).
 The same author has already released YOLOv3, and some experimental tiny YOLO networks.
-We focus on YOLOv2.
+This tutorial focuses on YOLOv2.
 This application requires more than just simple classification.
 The task here is to detect the presence of objects, and localize them within a frame.
 Please refer to the papers for full algorithm details, and/or watch [this.](https://www.youtube.com/watch?v=9s_FpMpdYW8).
 In this tutorial, the network was trained on the 80 class [COCO dataset.](http://cocodataset.org/#home)